Skip to main content

 UGC NET Paper 2 Psychology Syllabus

-Syllabus Code No.: 04 Subject: PSYCHOLOGY 1.
+Code No.: 04 Subject: PSYCHOLOGY 1.
 Emergence of Psychology Psychological thought in some major Eastern Systems: Bhagavad Gita, Buddhism, Sufism and Integral Yoga.
 Academic psychology in India: Pre- independence era; post-independence era; 1970s: The move to addressing social issues; 1980s: Indigenization; 1990s: Paradigmatic concerns, disciplinary identity crisis; 2000s: Emergence of Indian psychology in academia.
 Issues: The colonial encounter; Post colonialism and psychology; Lack of distinct disciplinary identity.
 Western: Greek heritage, medieval period and modern period.
 Structuralism, Functionalism, Psychoanalytical, Gestalt, Behaviorism, Humanistic- Existential, Transpersonal, Cognitive revolution, Multiculturalism.
 Four founding paths of academic psychology - Wundt, Freud, James, Dilthey.
 Issues: Crisis in psychology due to strict adherence to experimental- analytical paradigm (logical empiricism).
 Indic influences on modern psychology.
-Essential aspects of knowl...
+Essential aspects of knowledge para...

 Branches of Psychology